Fall of Belgrade (1915): Battle

 The desperate fight lasted for four days, during which the defenders had to first retreat from Banatska Street to Cara Dušana Street, and then to Vasa Street.
 At the same time, the defenders were pushed from Ada Ciganlija and Banovo brdo locations, from where they retreated towards Zvezdara quarter and later seat of Faculty of Law.
 After the German units took positions in Dedinje Hill, location of the Royal Palace, the Serbians retreated to Avala.
 Shortly later General Mihailo Živković, the commander of the defense of Belgrade, ordered a Serbian retreat to the line Brestovik - Parcanski visovi.

 Despite heavy losses and attacks by a significantly more numerous and superior enemy, the Supreme Command of the Defense of Belgrade ordered further defense of the city by sending reinforcements to the locations of remaining resistance.
-After the Austro-Hungarians neutralized the Serbian artillery at Kalemegdan and Veliki Vračar hills, Serbians defense of Belgrade could not be suistainable and Serbian reinforcements were stopped being sent.
+After the Austro-Hungarians neutralized the Serbian artillery at Kalemegdan and Veliki Vračar hills, Serbians defense of Belgrade could not be sustained and Serbian reinforcements were stopped being sent.
 Central Powers troops occupied parts of the city by October 8, but the defense did not let up until October 16, after which the Belgrade defense units finally withdrew and the attackers took the full control over the city.
-Few days before, on October 14, Bulgarian Army attacked Serbia during the Morava Offensive, therefore the Serbian Moravian Division was transferred to the newly opened front.
+A few days before, on October 14, Bulgarian Army attacked Serbia during the Morava Offensive, therefore the Serbian Moravian Division was transferred to the newly opened front.